Polygonal fort: First World War

 At the start of the First World War in August 1914, the German Army crossed into neutral Belgium with the object of outflanking the French border fortifications.
 In their path was the fortified position of Liège, a ring fortress built by Brialmont with a circumference of 46 km which the Germans reached on 4 August.
-Repeated attempts to pass massed infantry through the intervals between the forts resulted in the capture of the city of Liège on 7 August, at the cost of 47,500 German casualties but without any of the forts being taken.
+Repeated attempts to pass massed infantry through the intervals between the forts resulted in the capture of the city of Liège on 7 August, at the cost of 47,500 German casualties and without any of the forts being taken.
 The forts were only subdued by the arrival of super-heavy 42 cm Gamma Mörser siege howitzers and other large weapons, which were capable of smashing the armoured turrets and penetrating the concrete living spaces; the last fort surrendering on 16 August.
 The fortified position of Namur was demolished in the same fashion a few days later and that at Antwerp only survived for longer because fewer resources were directed against it.